Here is an overview of our current recommended SOLIDWORKS 2019 hardware. Please browse through this FAQ for more specific information.

 Video cards designed for “gaming” or multi-media applications, such as NVIDIA GeForce or AMD Radeon cards, do NOT offer maximum performance or stability for SOLIDWORKS.
 Game/multi-media cards are optimized for a low number of polygons displayed on the screen, but at a high frame rate.
 CAD applications have the opposite requirement, where polygon count is high (the detail in your design model) but the image does not change rapidly so high frame rates are not as critical.
 Using a certified graphics card and driver combo will yield the most stable platform for running SOLIDWORKS.

-Something to be aware of is a product called SOLIDWORKS Visualize that was introduced in SOLIDWORKS 2016.
-This was formerly a product called Bunkspeed and has been developed over the past several years to solely use NVIDIA Technology.
+Something to consider is a product called SOLIDWORKS Visualize that was introduced in SOLIDWORKS 2016.
+This product has been developed to solely use NVIDIA Technology.
 As such, Visualize will not use any non-NVIDIA GPUs and will revert to using only the CPU if no NVIDIA graphics card is installed.
+In this case, investing in higher end NVIDIA graphics cards will improve render times.
 This should be taken into consideration before purchasing a graphics card.
-Check the Bunkspeed website for more details.

 Also, new products on the 3DExperience platform may have different supported hardware.
 Products like SOLIDWORKS ConceptuaL Designer and SOLIDWORKS Industrial Designer have specific certified hardware, and NVIDIA hardware outweighs AMD hardware 4:1.
 This should be taken into account if you are considering these products.